MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--business-process.md

 ### Level 100 - Initial

-Organizations at this level are running their business processes in a manual, ad-hoc, &quot;just do what it takes to get it done&quot; manner.
+Organizations at this level are running their business processes in a manual, ad-hoc, "just do what it takes to get it done" manner.
 Their systems are not supporting them because there has been no investment in automation.
-There is widespread frustration and a sense that &quot;we could be doing better&quot; but there is no particular group or individual leading the charge to use technology to make improvements.
+There is widespread frustration and a sense that "we could be doing better" but there is no particular group or individual leading the charge to use technology to make improvements.

 **Initial level** characteristics include: